RockLib/RockLib.Messaging/docs/Kafka.md

 // KafkaSender can also be instantiated directly:
 // ISender sender = new KafkaSender("commands", "test", "localhost:9092",
-//     useBeginProduce: true, config: new ProducerConfig { SocketNagleDisable = true });
+//     messageTimeoutMs: 10000, config: new ProducerConfig { SocketNagleDisable = true });

 // Use the sender (for good, not evil): sender.Send("DROP DATABASE Production;");